 - Click on the Timeline view's tab to set the focus on it, then press O.

+- In the Timeline view toolbar, click the

+Centre on Selection button.

 The Timeline view is now centred on the selected layer, and all its parents have been automatically expanded.